Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

     ![S_BGM C_C106 segment](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C106.png "[S_BGM  C_C106 segment]")

 3. Check the specification for the fields that are required to be filled.
-In most cases, you must fill the document number in the *1004* field (Document identifier).
+In most cases, you must fill the document number in the *D_1004* row (to identify a document).
 This is a numerical value that must be unique.
 For this reason, it is to be determined dynamically by a data source mapping.

 4. Click the ![Add string attribute](../../Assets/Icons/Plus03.png "[Add string attribute]") button to the right of the *D_1004* row.
      - To the right of the *D_1004* row only the ![Delete attribute](../../Assets/Icons/Trash10.png "[Delete attribute]")(Delete attribute) button is available now, with which you can remove the data, if required.
 The field name and description is no longer displayed in italics.